 Cauliflower is definitely the “in” food right now.
 Cauliflower pizza crust, cauliflower smoothies, roasted cauliflower, cauliflower “cream” sauce, and of course cauliflower rice to name a few.
 I love plain old frozen cauliflower for an easy vegetable side dish with my wild caught salmon for a great weeknight dinner.
 But sometimes it’s fun to get creative and think about all the fun ways you can use cauliflower!

-If you’ve never tried cauliflower rice before, it’s a great alternative to white or brown rice.
-You can substitute it for topping with curries, stews, sauces, really anything you’d serve with rice.
+If you’ve never tried paleo cauliflower fried rice before, it’s a great low-carb alternative to white or brown fried rice.
+You can substitute cauliflower rice for topping with curries, stews, sauces, really anything you’d serve with rice.
 Even though I don’t specifically eat low carb, I’m always in for sneaking veggies into dishes!
-Plus you are basically making a veggie stir fry but with that comforting, savory, take-out-style fried rice.
+Plus you are basically making a veggie stir fry but with that comforting, savory, take-out-style paleo cauliflower fried rice.

 You’ll see here that the cauliflower rice will get very fine and so depending on the size of the “rice” that you want you can process it for 30 seconds to a minute.
 You don’t want to over process it because then the rice will get mushy (same thing with cooking, it really just needs a light steaming if you are using fresh cauliflower).